natebrunelle/2910/markdown/assessment.md

 ## Fair vs Accurate

-A *fair* grading system ensures that two students with equivalent levels of understanding get the same grade and that no student with more knowledge gets a lower grade.
+A **fair** grading system ensures that two students with equivalent levels of understanding get the same grade and that no student with more knowledge gets a lower grade.

+An **accurate** grading system ensures that each grade represents the graded students' actual quality of ... *something*.
+What that something is varies by assessment goal: typically participation or engagement for formative and motivational assessments, correctness or understanding for summative and guidance assessments.

-The simplest perfectly fair grading system is to give every student the same grade.
+The simplest perfectly fair grading system is to give every student the same grade, which makes it entirely inaccurate.

-An *accurate* grading system ensures that students with "B+ level knowledge" earn B+s and so on.
-A perfectly accurate grading system is also perfectly fair, but
+It is generally understood that a perfectly accurate grade is also perfectly fair, but that perfectly accurate grades are impossible to create.

+Highly accurate assessments often sacrifice some fairness, sometimes in biassed ways by assuming a particular interpretation of an ambiguous phrase or the like.

 ## When in doubt...

+Suppose I am

 ## Combining in-topic